mstksg/advent-of-code-2018/reflections.md

 day03a = length . filter (>= 2) .
 M.elems . layTiles
 ```

-For `day03`, we can just use `find` to search our list of claims by id's,
+For `day03`, we can use `find` to search our list of claims by id's,
 `[(Int, Rect)]` and find any claim that is completely non-overlapping.

 We can check if a claim is non-overlapping or not by checking our map of staked